axeptio/axeptio-ios-sdk/README.md

+> [!CAUTION]
+> This SDK is the old Axeptio flavor and is now deprecated.
+Please go to [axeptio/sample-app-ios](https://github.com/axeptio/sample-app-ios) to discover our brand new TCF compliant SDK with sample apps in Objective C and Swift covering many use cases.

 # AxeptioSDK

 User consent is not limited to the web, but applies to all platforms that collect user data.
 This includes mobile devices.